-Red ink rising: Navigating the perils of public debt has been added to your bookmarks.
+Red ink rising: Navigating the perils of public debt has been saved

 Money has been spent that has not been earned, and promises made that cannot be met.
 This will challenge democratic governance models in many countries, requiring systemic, structural changes to bend the government’s cost curve down.
 Getting from here to there requires the navigation of three distinct phases in a long journey to fiscal sustainability.